Hill pigeon: Distribution and status

 It is found in China, Pakistan, India, Nepal, Kazakhstan, North Korea, South Korea, Mongolia, Russia, Tajikistan, Afghanistan, and Turkmenistan.
 This pigeon is comparatively restricted in range of Pakistan to the furthest northern inner valleys of the Karakoram, Hindu Kush, and Pamirs.
-In Pakistan, it occurs in northern Chitral, particularly in the western part bordering Nuristan in Afghanistan, further east in valleys of Gilgit in Yasin and Hunza and Karakoram ranges in Baltistan from about 2000 m in winter up to 5500 m during summer.
+In Pakistan, it occurs in northern Chitral, particularly in the western part bordering Nuristan in Afghanistan, further east in valleys of Gilgit in Yasin and Hunza and Karakoram ranges in Baltistan from about 2000 m in winter, and up to 5500 m during summer.
 Though the overall population is decreasing, the rate of decrease is not alarming and the bird is widely distributed and abundant; it is classified as least concern by the IUCN.

 Behaviour and ecology

 This species frequents open rugged country from 1,500 to 6,100 m above sea level.
-They are closely related to rock doves, but more commonly are found at higher altitudes.
+It is closely related to the rock dove, but is more commonly found at higher altitudes.
 A gregarious species throughout the year, they feed in flocks in the terraced, cultivated fields.
 They often mix with flocks of rock doves.
 They are very tame and are often found near human settlements, camps, and pilgrimage routes.